harold/metatracker/readme.md

 Some new new new ideas about old old old trackers.

 TODO:
-- more than one track per pattern (mix tracks)
-- plat at different volumes
+- smarter instruments (able to service multiple tracks)
-- play at different pitches
+- play at different volumes
 - data format
 - GUI
+- play at different pitches